kyledavid1/jaak/README.md

 Perform calls an action on the server side channel and passes it a hash (message).
 The hash is automatically serialized with json

-18. This hash has been passed to the room_channel.rb on the server side, so we must set up the speak action method.
+18. (eighteen) This hash has been passed to the room_channel.rb on the server side, so we must set up the speak action method.
 The speak action must accept data - add a (data) parameter to test if this is working.
 We will first set up an echo with something called a broadcast.
 The broadcast has a built in mechanism that sends the data to the specified channel - we will call our channel ‘room_channel’